JackMao981/FinalProject/README.md

-# Final Project - Little Mouse
+# Final Project - Of Mice and Cats
 ### By Jack Mao, Lee Smith, and Melissa Anthony

 ## Overview